 You may encounter several terms when looking at the realm of Expected Goals.
 Here are some that you need to understand.

-Expected Goals (xG): This figure shows the number of goals that should be scored by a team based on the quality and quantity of shots.
+- Expected Goals (xG): This figure shows the number of goals that should be scored by a team based on the quality and quantity of shots.
 Can also relate to both teams combined.

-Non-penalty expected goals (npxG): This figure shows the expected number of goals, but excludes penalties from the equation.
+- Non-penalty expected goals (npxG): This figure shows the expected number of goals but excludes penalties from the equation.

-Expected goals for (xGf): This figure shows the number of goals a team should score based on the quality and quantity of shots.
+- Expected goals for (xGf): This figure shows the number of goals a team should score based on the quality and quantity of shots.

-Expected goals assisted (xA): This figure shows an individual player’s expected assist tally based on the quality and quantity of shots laid on by their creativity.
+- Expected goals assisted (xA): This figure shows an individual player’s expected assist tally based on the quality and quantity of shots laid on by their creativity.

-Expected points (xPts): This figure shows the number of points a team should have won over the course of a season.
-This takes in the opposition of each match into account.
+- Expected points (xPts): This figure shows the number of points a team should have won throughout a season.
+This takes the opposition of each match into account.

-However, the figure is calculated by using an advanced algorithm that ranks the likelihood of a shot resulting in a goal.
-A shot with a 50% shot of being scored will be given a 0.5 rating.
+However, the figure is calculated using an advanced algorithm that ranks the likelihood of a shot resulting in a goal.
+A shot with a 50% chance of being scored will be given a 0.5 rating.
 Therefore, every shot will be ranked between 0 and 1.

 20% (0.2), 7% (0.07), 3% (0.03%), 85% (0.85), 6% (0.06),